 Alcatraz is a birdwatcher's bonanza: In other places, you'd have to peer at nesting seabirds with binoculars, but on Alcatraz, it's easy to get much closer.
-Among the species you'll see are cormorants, orange-footed pigeon guillemots, snowy egrets, black-crowned night herons, and Western Gulls, the island's most numerous bird species.
-If you're a serious birdwatcher, you can get more information about seabrids on Alcatraz on the National Park Service website.
+Among the species, you'll see are cormorants, orange-footed pigeon guillemots, snowy egrets, black-crowned night herons, and Western Gulls, the island's most numerous bird species.
+If you're a serious birdwatcher, you can get more information about seabirds on Alcatraz on the National Park Service website.

 Families lived on Alcatraz during its prison years: The guards and officers lived on the island with their spouses and children.
 There's even an Alumni Association for folks who grew up there.

 It Was Never Full: The average number of prisoners was 260, but as few as 222 and as many as 320.

 Alcatraz Didn’t have a “Death Row” nor any facilities for executing the death penalty, but a few prisoners did die while imprisoned there.
-Some were murdered by other inmates, a few committed suicide, and fifteen died from natural causes.
+Eight people were murdered by other inmates on Alcatraz, five of them committed suicide, and fifteen died from natural causes.
 Deaths were so infrequent that the morgue was a makeshift-looking place which you can see during your tour.

 Alcatraz might be haunted: There are reported paranormal occurrences, including one that suggests Al Capone might be among its "haunts."

 If you can't get enough of facts like this, you might enjoy The Secrets of Alcatraz by Susan Sloate.